Farooqlibya/hacker_fxfx/README.md

 # hacker_fxfx
+# this only for testing
-Hello, this tool is for me only the most powerful
+# Hello, this tool is for me only the most powerful